Church of St Mary the Virgin, Masham: History

 The chancel contains a monument to Sir Marmaduke Wyvil (of Burton-on-Ure) and the south aisle contains many memorials to the Danby family from nearby Swinton.
 During the reformation, the rood-screen, decorations on the altar-rails and some off the stained glass was removed due to the puritanical considerations of the time.
 Most of the church is to be found in the Perpendicular style, however, some of the stained glass windows on the south side are in the Decorated style.
 In comparison to the rest of the church, the font is relatively new having been gifted to the church by the reverend Morton in 1862.
 The font is constructed of Caen stone with various religious symbols and people carved into the eight panels that flank the font.

 The tower, which stands at the west side of the church, is Norman in its lower three stages and is believed to have been erected in the 12th century.
 This three tiered structure had bell openings in them.
 In either the 14th or 15th century, an octagonal section was added and a spire placed on the top of that.
 A clock was affixed to the outer wall of the spire (previously it had been inside the bell tower) in 1732.
-The Four and Twenty from the Peculiar of Masham dictated that the face should be there as it would be "commodious and of great use to the inhabitants of the town and the people resorting to the market and fair, but also the country generally".
+The Four and Twenty from the Peculier of Masham dictated that the face should be there as it would be "commodious and of great use to the inhabitants of the town and the people resorting to the market and fair, but also the country generally".
 The nave is separated from the north aisle by six bays and the south aisle has five.
 At the same time that the tower was amended in the 15th century, the clerestory was added.

 Whilst the church itself is Norman and medieval, the stone cross that is just outside the porch is of Anglo-Saxon origin.
 It is believed to have been carved in the 8th or 9th centuries and to have been dedicated to St Wilfrid, who was Bishop of Ripon between 667 and 669.
 The cross, which is 2.06 m tall and 0.6 m in diameter, used to be known as the Paulinus Cross and is decorated with early Christian carvings.
 Many of the carvings and representations have weathered over time, though Fisher argues that some were probably removed by those with Puritanical leanings during the Reformation.
 It is similar to the types of crosses found in churchyards in Wolverhampton and Dewsbury.
 The cross was grade II listed in 1966.
 The church is located on the south eastern corner of the market square in Masham town centre, though the entrance faces south with views of the countryside in that direction.